jaredrcarlson/fs-journal/journal/03/questions.md

 09. What is the job of the `Service` in `MVC`?

-  > The View (Service) handles data visualization.
+  > The View handles data visualization.
 It is responsible for data presentation.
+    Services are implemented to isolate business logic from the rest of the application.

 10. What is the job of the `Model` in `MVC`?